Universal Design Inspection Tool

 Accessibility Literacy Gap

 Many of the educators had a limited understanding of WCAG standards and general accessibility principles.
-Contextual education alongside issue identification was needed to make informed decisions.
+Contextual education alongside issue identification was needed for them to make informed decisions.

 SUMMARY SCREEN